larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 So because we don't have the head thing.
 We might try to speak up.
 OK, let's see.
 OK, so anyway,
-this is a stick figure logo.
+this is a stick figure Logo.
 And.
 He had some relationship to John Rowe.
 Now see that's actually interesting.
 This is a different form of.
 It's.